Izu Ōshima: In popular culture

 Mount Mihara and Izu Ōshima featured prominently in The Return of Godzilla, as the location in which the JSDF successfully trapped Godzilla after luring him to the crater, whereupon charges were detonated, sending him falling into the magma-filled volcano.
 Mt.
 Mihara appeared again in the direct sequel, Godzilla vs. Biollante, in which Godzilla was released when the volcano erupted.

 Mt.
 Mihara and Izu Ōshima were also featured in Koji Suzuki's Ring and its film adaptation as pivotal locations for the story.

 In the Pokémon franchise, Cinnabar Island is based on Izu Ōshima.

-In the anime Vividred Operation, Izu Ōshima is the home of several protagonists.
+In the original anime Vividred Operation, Izu Ōshima is the home of several protagonists.

 The island has a peripheral role in The Dancing Girl of Izu by Yasunari Kawabata subsequently adapted for film multiple times.

 Disturbance in the Wake, a time travel novel by S.A.
 Ison, takes place on Ōshima Island in the 14th century.

+The coming-of-age manga series Draw This, Then Die! mainly takes place on the island.